 - Appropriate balance of metrics and weightings: Short-term incentive program objectives include a balance of growth, safety, and operating performance and are approved by the HRCC, providing a balanced focus on our immediate requirements without sacrificing the growth required to sustain our business.
-Base salaries are market competitive, thus reducing the over-reliance on variable compensation. - Capping of maximum payouts: The short-term incentive program is capped at 200% of target, thus limiting windfall payouts. - Mix of short and long-term incentives: Incentive awards include a mix of annual and long-term awards which vest over time.
-Furthermore, the HRCC feels that stock ownership requirements and the current level of stock ownership encourages the executives to consider long-term performance and multi-year goals in their decision-making. - •Funding of incentive programs: The short-term incentive program is funded with current cash.
-The long-term incentive program is funded with current cash or by the issuance of shares and options.
+Base salaries are market competitive, thus reducing the over-reliance on variable compensation. - Capping of maximum payouts: The short-term incentive program is capped at 200% of target, thus limiting windfall payouts. - •Mix of short and long-term incentives: Incentive awards include a mix of annual and long-term awards which vest over time.
+Furthermore, the HRCC feels that stock ownership requirements and the current level of stock ownership encourage the executives to consider long-term performance and multi-year goals in their decision-making. - •Funding of incentive programs: The short-term incentive program is funded with current cash.
+The long-term incentive program is funded with current cash or by the issuance of Shares and options.
 Both the short and long-term incentive programs may be changed, amended or suspended at any time at the Board's sole discretion.
-Our stock option and compensation share plan (the Stock Option Plan) limits the number of compensation shares that may be issued on an annual basis to 200,000. - •Control features/plan governance: Goals and metrics for 2013 were reviewed by the HRCC and approved by the Board.
-Final award payout levels and cash incentives to key executives for 2013 were reviewed by the HRCC and approved by the Board, either of which may have exercised their discretion to alter the award amounts. - Time horizon of payments or realization of value: Short-term incentive awards for 2013 were made in March of 2014, following the performance year.
-The 2013 long-term incentive program option awards vest over two years and have a life of seven years, the restricted share unit awards vest over two years, while compensation shares issued to employees have a two year hold period during which they cannot be traded.
-The recipients of these awards realize an increase or decrease in value based on share price. - Share ownership policies: Senior executives are subject to and are in compliance with a share ownership policy which aligns their interests with those of shareholders.
-The share ownership policy is described below. - Restrictions on hedging and derivative trading: Company's executives are prohibited from engaging in hedging or derivative trading with our securities. - •Clawback provision: Both the short and long-term incentive plans include a clawback provision.
+Our Stock Option Plan currently limits the number of Compensation Shares that may be issued on an annual basis to 200,000. - •Control features/plan governance: Goals and metrics for 2014 were reviewed by the HRCC and approved by the Board.
+Final award payout levels and cash incentives to key executives for 2014 were reviewed by the HRCC and approved by the Board, either of which may have exercised their discretion to alter the award amounts. - Time horizon of payments or realization of value: Short-term incentive awards for 2014 were made in February of 2015, following the performance year.
+The 2014 long-term incentive program option awards vest over two years and have a life of seven years, the RSU awards vest over two years, the performance share units cliff vest in three years, while Compensation Shares issued to employees have a two year hold period during which they cannot be traded.
+The recipients of these awards realize an increase or decrease in value based on Share price. - Share ownership policies: Senior executives are subject to and are in compliance with a share ownership policy which aligns their interests with those of shareholders.
+The share ownership policy is described below. - Restrictions on hedging and derivative trading: Company's executives are prohibited from engaging in hedging or derivative trading with our securities. - Clawback provision: Both the short and long-term incentive plans include a clawback provision.
 If an executive is determined to be responsible for fraud or misconduct in providing financial or other results in an incentive program, the Board may recoup the entire amount of incentive compensation from the executive.